-Implementation of an Energy from Waste (EfW) plant and a Combined Heat and Power (CHP) network may introduce new hazards to the Dockyard Site, which consists of the Naval Base and associated commercial Dockyard owned and operated by Babcock.
+Implementation of an Energy from Waste (EfW) plant with a Combined Heat and Power (CHP) network has the potential to introduce new hazards to the Dockyard Site, which consists of the Naval Base and the associated commercial Dockyard owned and operated by Babcock.

-The objective of this Safety Statement report is to demonstrate that any risks introduced by the proposed EfW plant at the proposed site in North Yard will be tolerable and As Low As Reasonably Practicable (ALARP).
+The objective of this Safety Statement is to demonstrate that any risks introduced by the proposed EfW plant at the proposed site in North Yard will be tolerable and reduced to As Low As is Reasonably Practicable (ALARP).